Dubai TV

-Dubai TV is a TV channel offered by the Dubai Media Incorporated (DMI).
-It replaced Emirates Dubai Television on June 14, 2004.
+Dubai TV is an Emirati TV channel offered by the Dubai Media Incorporated (DMI).
+It replaced Emirates Dubai Television on 14 June 2004.
 Dubai TV broadcasts programmes predominantly in Arabic.
-The programming caters to family Arab audience specifically in the Arab World and is available in Australia, Europe, North America and the rest of Asia.
+The programming caters to family Arab audience specifically in the Arab world and is also available in Australia, Europe, North America and the rest of Asia.
 A majority of its programming is produced locally in Dubai Media City.
 Dubai TV is a part of a four channel network owned by DMI.
 High-definition "HD" format is free and available on Nilesat and Yahsat.